 Perhaps the most important thing for campus-level academic coordinators to remember is that they are not alone.
 A myriad of academic coaches and campus-level administrators are generally willing to assist in various duties at any time.
-The UIL academic staff is also available.
-Take advantage of those resources.
+The UIL state office academic staff are also available.
+Take advantage of resources.